 There are plenty of services that can help even beginners create and edit images and animated videos for social media.
 Therefore, if you want some supplementary imagery for some parts of your website that you want to be shareable, you can quickly draft one up.
 However, you want to make sure that it makes sense for your branding and is traceable to you somehow.

-If you create an article to post on your website, for example, you can make an infographic to encapsulate what you're talking about.
+If you create an article to post on your website, you can make an infographic to encapsulate what you're talking about.
 This image can then be something people share all over the Internet, and if you put your name on it, you can get more potential views on your website.
 That's why strategic visual elements are a must.

 Images can spruce up the look of your website.
 Of course, you still need to be strategic with the imagery that you incorporate.
 As with anything, it has to make sense and have some strategy behind it.
 Nonetheless, visuals are a critical element of any web design.